How to Calculate Capital Gains Tax

 In summary, Kate made a £44,000 net profit selling her flat and will be left with a CGT bill ranging from £5,886 to £9,156, depending on how much income she has earned during the tax year.

 Please note, this article provides just a basic overview of the CGT calculation.
 There are also lots of tax reliefs that may potentially be claimed.
 These are covered in Taxcafe's popular guide How to Save Property Tax.
-We've been publishing this guide for over 20 years now and it covers income tax, capital gains tax planning and stamp duty land tax.
+It covers income tax, capital gains tax planning and stamp duty land tax.
 The author, Carl Bayley, is a former Chairman of the Tax Faculty at the Institute of Chartered Accountants in England and Wales (ICAEW).